 - Net Change: -147

-- Of the 2,959 domestic, single-brand Outlets open for the entire year of KFCLLC’s fiscal year ended December 25, 2017 (“FYE 2017”), 41 were owned and operated by KFCC and 2,918 were owned or operated by KFCLLC franchisees.
+- Of the 2,904 domestic, single-brand Outlets open for the entirety of KFCLLC’s fiscal year ended December 24, 2018 (“FYE 2018”), 41 were owned and operated by KFCC and 2,863 were owned or operated by KFCLLC franchisees.

 - During KFCLLC’s last fiscal year, 120 Company-Owned Outlets were transferred to franchisees (“Refranchised Outlets”).
 Refranchised Outlets are represented in the sub-set of data for Outlets owned by franchisees.

-- The financial performance representation does not include non-traditional, Express, multi-brand, seasonal, or any type of KFC location other than single-brand KFC locations.
+- The financial performance representation does not include Non-Traditional, multi-brand, seasonal, or any type of KFC location other than single-brand KFC locations.

 - Characteristics of the included locations may differ materially from the characteristics of the Outlet(s) that you may develop or acquire depending on your experience; competition in your trade area; the physical condition of the included locations as compared to the Outlet(s); employment and labor conditions in your trade area; and the length of time that the included locations have operated as compared to the Outlet(s).

 - “Average Net Sales” is the mathematical average of the total annual cash or other payments received after discounts and promotions for the sale or use of any products, goods, or services that were sold from the Outlets included within the group.

 - Of the 41 Company-Owned Outlets included in this Item 19, 18 or 43.9% attained or exceeded the stated average result.
 Of the 2,863 Outlets owned and operated by franchisees that are included in this Item 19, 1,232 or 43.0% attained or exceeded the stated average.
 Of the 2,904 single-brand Outlets as of FYE 2018, 1,250 or 43.0% attained or exceeded the stated Average Net Sales.